aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/resource_account.md

 ## Function `retrieve_resource_account_cap`

-When called by the resource account, it will retrieve the capability associated with that account and rotate the account's auth key to 0x0 making the account inaccessible without the SignerCapability.
+When called by the resource account, it will retrieve the capability associated with that<br/> account and rotate the account&apos;s auth key to 0x0 making the account inaccessible without<br/> the SignerCapability.

 <pre><code>public fun retrieve_resource_account_cap(resource: &amp;signer, source_addr: address): account::SignerCapability<br/></code></pre>